Recreating an Early Roman Feast – Push for Pennsic 2004

 Suggested Sources

-Unfortunately, I did not document the precise sources used at the time, but it is safe to assume most dishes were adapted from or inspired by the following resources, all of which are available online or through booksellers:
+Unfortunately, I did not document the precise sources used at the time.
+However, it is safe to assume most dishes were adapted from or inspired by the following resources, all of which are available online or through booksellers:

-- Cookery and Dining in Imperial Rome by Apicius (trans.
-Vehling) – Project Gutenberg
+- Cookery and Dining in Imperial Rome by Apicius, translated by Joseph Dommers Vehling – Project Gutenberg

 - Cooking Apicius by Sally Grainger – Prospect Books